GabrielaTuma/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

-Is the slope of the linear model considered to be zero?
-Why or why not?

-Vehicle length and ground clearance, as well as intercept, are statistically unlikely to provide random amounts of variance to the linear model (once the values are < 0.05).
-In other words the vehicle length and ground clearance have a significant impact on the mpg efficiency.

-The R-squared value represents how well the regression model approximates real-world data points.
-The results show that roughly 70% of the mpg variablilty is explained using the linear model with multiple independent variables: length, weight, spoiler angle, ground clearance and drivetrain.

-The Pr(>|t|) value for the intercept is also statistically significant, the intercept term explains a significant amount of variability in the dependent variable (mpg) when the independent ones are equal to zero.
-There are definitely other variables that can help explain the variability of our dependent variable that have not been included in the model.
-In order to predict

 <p align="center">
 <kbd>
   <img src="https://github.com/GabrielaTuma/MechaCar_Statistical_Analysis/blob/21380f74162ea8e65d84db32d6ef3a71e9985f32/Images/Deliverable%201.2.png">
 </kbd>  &nbsp;
 </p>

+Vehicle length and ground clearance, as well as intercept, are statistically unlikely to provide random amounts of variance to the linear model (once the values for Pr(>|t|) are < 0.05.)
+In other words, **the vehicle length and ground clearance have a significant impact on the mpg efficiency**.
+Vehicle weight is also very close to the significance level and should be mentioned.

+Variables p-values can be used to determine which terms to keep in the regression model, in this case, we can consider removing Spoiler Angle and AWD, for example.

 <p align="center">